The three had barely been on the road for an hour when they crested the hills that overlooked the village of Charing Vale.

 Robin left to show him out.
 She finally noticed that Dean and Elizabeth had disappeared.
 But her mind was too full of Bait and Fleas and pleasant discourse to care where her brother was.

 The next day, while Dean cleaned out the stables, Robin turned to the vegetable garden.
-Supplies were very low, and while they still had quite a bit of money, it wouldn’t last forever.
+Supplies were low, and while they still had quite a bit of money, it wouldn’t last forever.
 Robin decided to see what she could salvage.

-She harvested a fairly good crop of cabbages, as well as carrots.
+She harvested a good crop of cabbages, as well as carrots.
 She was pulling up onions when shadows fell across the garden.
 She looked up to see the six young men from two days before gathered around her.